silverstripeltd/silverstripe-discoverer-search-ui/README.md

 ## Customisations

-The out of the box `SearchResultsController` comes with 3 extension points that will allow you to modify the search form, and allow you to modify the query that is sent to your search service.
+The out of the box `SearchResultsController` comes with 4 extension points that will allow you to modify the search form, allow you to modify the query that is sent to your search service, and allow changing what index the query is sent to.

 Create a new extension (for example):